Airbnb Quickbooks Templates

 41100 – Property Mgmt Revenue: Airbnb Cleaning Fees$300

-Finally, on the date the reservation payout is received from Airbnb into the Trust Bank Account (3-5 days later), a bank rule in QuickBooks can automatically reconcile the amount back to the Airbnb Payment Clearing Account:
+Finally, on the date the reservation payout is deposited by Airbnb into the Trust Bank Account (typically 3 to 5 days later), a bank rule in QuickBooks can automatically reconcile the deposit to the Airbnb Payment Clearing Account:

 AccountDebitCredit